TowaUeya/Morphological-Embedding-Space-Analyzer/README.md

 ```

 ## Input Files
-This repository expects embeddings.npy and ids.txt, typically produced by MultiView3D-DINOv2.
+This repository expects `embeddings.npy` and `ids.txt`, typically produced by MultiView3D-DINOv2.

 Expected inputs are precomputed embeddings and metadata:
 - `embeddings.npy` (required)